Updated: April 24, 2026

 11. Extensive public transit system

-Getting around major cities like Lisbon and Porto is easy thanks to their reliable public transportation systems.
-They have trams, buses, and metros – all organized efficiently and covering different areas convenient for tourists, investors, and family members.
+The living conditions in Portugal are very comfortable due to its reliable public transportation systems.
+Getting around big cities like Lisbon and Porto is very easy thanks to trams, buses, and metro services.
+They cover different areas, which is convenient for tourists, investors, and family members.

 Many people use a car or ridesharing apps like Uber and Bolt to get around.
 Getting a Portuguese driver’s license or exchanging your current one for a Portuguese one is also relatively straightforward.